austinlyons/dcjs-leaflet-untappd/README.md

 interactive maps.
-Since we have some empty real estate at the top right of the screen and coordinates for the brewery that made each beer I checked-in, lets add a Leaflet map to our visualization.
+Since we have some empty real estate at the top right of the screen and coordinates for the brewery that made each beer I checked-in, let's add a Leaflet map to our visualization.

 We included leaflet.js already: